 Like, do you want smaller modifications in breast size or a full-blown change?
-Are you looking to also get breast lifts or just increase the size of your boobs?
+Are you looking to also get breast lifts (check out our post on what you can expect) or just increase the size of your boobs?
 Do you prefer a natural breast shape or are you more into round implants?
-Gummy bear implants or saline filled implants?
+Gummy bear implants or saline-filled implants?
 Smooth or textured implants?
 Are you considering significant weight loss?
 What other procedures do you have in mind?

 Hence, you and your plastic surgeon of choice should have a thorough conversation prior to the cosmetic surgery where they will give you an honest account of what’s going to happen, what risks are involved, and how your unique body features and medical state need to be taken care of.
 There is no single technique that works for everyone.